llvm/llvm-project/flang/docs/Extensions.md

   non-global name in the same scope.
 This is not conforming, but it is useful and unambiguous.
 * The argument to `RANDOM_NUMBER` may not be an assumed-size array.
+* `NULL()` without `MOLD=` is not allowed to be associated as an actual argument corresponding to an assumed-rank dummy argument;
+  its rank in the called procedure would not be well-defined.

 ## Extensions, deletions, and legacy features supported by default